Baligród: History

-Formation
+Establishment and growth

 Baligród, previously called Balówgród is a village situated in the valley of the Hoczewka river near the Bieszczady mountains.
-The settlement of Baligród occurred during the early parts of the 17th century by Sanocki Podkomorzy Piotr II Bal (Peter).
-A castle was built between 1600 and 1615 in this location with defense surrounding the castle.
-This defense included the Hoczewka and Stężnicki streams on three sides of the castle.
-The existence of the town is shown through a document that was issued by King Wladyslaw IV and was given to Peter's son Adam in 1634.
+The settlement was founded in the early 17th century by Piotr II Bal.
+A castle was built between 1600–1615, defended on three sides between the Hoczewka and Stężnicki streams.
+The existence of the town in this period is corroborated through a document that was issued by Władysław IV Vasa, and given to Piotr's son Adam in 1634.

-As the town began to grow, public buildings began to be created.
-In 1808, the community of Baligród got its own bathhouse and hospital (house for the poor).
+Public buildings were constructed as the town grew.
+In 1808, a public baths and almshouse were established.
 In 1855 the first post office of Baligród was built, and in the same year the Baligród court district was created.
-During 1862 a public school was established.
-In 1876, Baligród had gotten its own medical doctor in the Second Polish Republic.
-And in 1879, the first town church was formed.
+A public school was established in 1862 and by 1879, a church had been built.

-Family Relationship
+Baligród was inherited by Piotr's son, Stefan Bal.
+After Stefan, it passed down to Stefan's son Jon, who contributed to Baligród's economic boom as the town became a popular wine market.
+Salomea Bal Karsziniki, Jon's daughter, was the last of the Bal family line to own the town as her son Andrew Karsznicki inherited the town after her.
+In 1879 Hersch Grossinger, a Jewish settler, purchased Baligród for 50,000 zlotys.

-The town stayed within the Bal family name until the end of the 18th century.
-The town was inherited by Peter's son, Stephen Bal.
-After Stephen, Baligród was passed down to his son Jon (John).
-John Bal was a huge contributor to the economic boom that Baligród had at the time.
-With his help, the town became a hugely famous wine market and a popular place of country gentleman's meetings.
-Salomea Bal Karsziniki, John Bal's daughter, was the last of the Bal family line to own the town as her son Andrew Karsznicki inherited the town after her.
-By the 19th century, Baligród's land was owned by many different people.
-In 1879, a Jewish settler by the name of Hersch Grossinger bought Baligród for 50,000 zlotys.
+Economy

-Economics
+Baligród's economy was at this time driven largely by farming and cattle breeding, and as a result these were the main occupations for locals.
+The town's farm listing for 1870 included 50 horses, 166 oxen, 117 cows, 63 sheep, and 63 pigs.
+Other industries included sawmills, a mill, smithy, bakery, craftsmen, tailors, and shoemakers.

-Baligród was mainly composed of farmers and cattle breeders causing the main occupation to be breeding and cultivation.
-The town's farm listing in 1870 included 50 horses, 166 oxen, 117 cows, 63 sheep, and 63 pigs.
 In 1634 the town received Magdeburg rights and privileges allowing the townspeople to host markets, fairs, and wine storage.
-Due to Baligród being situated on the travel trade route to Hungary, opportunities for greater economic development grew.
-Markets were becoming more popular.
-A regular market was held in the town on Mondays where Hungarian wine, wax, honey, leather, wool, and linen was sold.
+Due to Baligród being situated on the trade route to Hungary, opportunities for greater economic development grew.
+As markets were increasing in popularity, a regular market was held in the town on Mondays where Hungarian wine, wax, honey, leather, wool, and linen was sold.
 However, when the town began to decline in 1915, Baligród lost its municipal rights.
-Other industries in Baligród included town sawmills, a mill, smithy, bakery, craftsmen, tailors, and shoemakers.